bnm3k/old-blog/content/posts/10_joins_p2/index.md

 order by total_volunteers desc;
 ```

+And by they way, if you're curious about how Postgres manages foreign key references for primary keys, its documentation provides the following.
+I presume it's the same with other major relational databases.
+> A foreign key must reference columns that either are a primary key or form a unique constraint.
+This means that the referenced columns always have an index (the one underlying the primary key or unique constraint); so checks on whether a referencing row has a match will be efficient.
+Since a DELETE of a row from the referenced table or an UPDATE of a referenced column will require a scan of the referencing table for rows matching the old value, it is often a good idea to index the referencing columns too.
+Because this is not always needed, and there are many choices available on how to index, declaration of a foreign key constraint does not automatically create an index on the referencing columns. - https://www.postgresql.org/docs/12/ddl-constraints.html

-And with that, to get a full understanding of sql joins, you don't need to relate it to some wrong mental model (traversing links and pointers) or even some other high-level concept (reduction), you just have to go back to the very foundations of SQL (and a bit of history).
-I'd like to give credit to Martin Kleppman's _Designing Data-Intensive Application_ which I referenced heavily for the history of databases and Jennifer Widom's _Introduction to SQL_ course which massively improved my understanding of SQL.
+With that, I'd like to give credit to Martin Kleppman's _Designing Data-Intensive Application_ which I referenced heavily for the history of databases and Jennifer Widom's _Introduction to SQL_ course which massively improved my understanding of SQL.